-You can start practicing phenology by keeping track of what’s happening in your garden, taking note of weather patterns as well as observations of nature.
+You can start practicing phenology by keeping track of what’s happening in your garden, taking note of weather patterns, and observations of nature.
 Then compare your notes from year to year.

-Beyond phenology, there’s a nifty Planting Dates tool to help published by The Old Farmer’s Almanac, who touts a “fairly reliable list.”
-It’s a chart searchable by zip code listing when to plant seeds and which seeds to start indoors or out.
+Beyond phenology, there’s a nifty Planting Dates tool to help published by The Old Farmer’s Almanac, which touts a “fairly reliable list.”
+It’s a chart searchable by zip code, listing when to plant seeds and which seeds to start indoors or out.
 It’s based on frost dates with a disclaimer that it varies by region.
 The list also has alternate dates called moon dates.

 Planting or gardening by moon’s phases, also called lunar gardening or lunar planting, is a practice as old as agriculture.
 True, much is a legend, but there are scientific concepts to back it up.
 For instance, the tides are highest during the new and the full moon.
 Just as the moon pulls the waves in the oceans, it causes moisture to rise in the earth, encouraging growth.

 Planting by the Moon

 The cliff notes version of gardening by the moon is to plant vegetables that produce food aboveground and flowers from when the moon is new until it becomes a full moon—called a waxing moon.
 It’s best to plant root vegetables and flowering bulbs during a waning moon—the day after a full moon until the new moon arrives again.
 “Old-time farmers swear that this practice results in a larger, tastier harvest, “writes The Old Farmer’s Almanac.